milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 Encourage the use of or generally endorsing sexual orientation conversion therapy.
 Support, promote, or be a member of a hate group, including sharing hate group propaganda materials.
 Create accounts dedicated to hate, such as through abusive usernames.

+  Enforcement Notes and Clarifications [content warning]:

+We take into consideration if the reported user belongs to the targeted protected group to help determine if an offense occurred.
+We consider context when enforcing.
+Self-deprecating terminology in a positive or joking way may be treated differently than terminology targeted at someone else.
+The “N-word” with a “hard R”, a racial slur, is never allowed under any circumstances.
+Denouncing slurs in context is allowed.
+Allowed examples: Speaking of an experience where a slur was used against yourself or which you overheard - “I was at the supermarket and heard someone yell [slur]” or “I was once called a [slur] at work by a colleague”.
 Harassment

 Harassment deters the growth of vibrant and diverse communities, prevents people from feeling safe on Twitch, and creates a gateway for more severe forms of harm and abuse.
 People experience harassment in different ways, including personal attacks, promotion of physical harm, and malicious brigading.
 Engaging in harassment will result in enforcement action taken against the relevant accounts.